openid/oid4vc-haip-sd-jwt-vc/draft-high-assurance-profile-oid4vc-sd-jwt-vc.md

 # Terminology

-ToDo: Mostly reference other specs.
+This specification uses the terms "Holder", "Issuer", "Verifier", and "Verifiable Credential" as defined in [@!I-D.terbu-sd-jwt-vc].

 # Scope

 The following aspects are in scope of this interoperability profile:

-* Protocol for issuance of the Credentials online (can be both remote and in-person) (OID4VCI)
+* Protocol for issuance of the Verifiable Credentials (can be both remote and in-person) (OID4VCI)
-* Protocol for presentation of Credentials online (can be both remote and in-person) (OID4VP)
+* Protocol for online presentation of Verifiable Credentials (can be both remote and in-person) (OID4VP)
 * Protocol for User Authentication by the Wallet at a Verifier (SIOP v2)
 * Wallet Attestation (during Credential issuance)
-* Credential Format
+* Credential Format (SD-JWT VC)
 * Status Management of the Credentials, including revocation
 * Cryptographic Holder Binding
 * Issuer key resolution